 - Private Homeschooling in Dubai

-- Home study programs in Dubai
+- Home Study Programs in Dubai

-- Advantages of homeschooling
+- Advantages of Homeschooling

 Homeschooling in Dubai can be divided into two subcategories.

-No official classes are held as part of the government-run homeschooling program in Dubai.
-Rather the educational zones in the respective emirate provides students with books and other learning material.
+No official classes are held as part of the government-run homeschooling programmes in Dubai.
+Instead, the educational zones in the respective emirate provide students with books and other learning materials.
 Moreover, the students also get support from supervisors appointed by the zones.